screwdriver-cd/meta-cli/README.md

    meta set [command options] [arguments...]

 OPTIONS:
-   --json-value, -j  Treat value as json
+   --json-value, -j  Treat value as json.
+When false, set values are treated as string; get is value-dependent and strings are not json-escaped

 $ ./meta set aaa bbb
 $ ./meta get aaa